 As seen in Exhibit 3, middle-skill Energy, Construction, and Utilities jobs with entry-level wages below the California Family Needs Calculator have a significant number of annual job openings (labor market demand).
+While these occupations have entry-level wages below the California Family Needs Calculator of \$20.63 per hour, all middle-skill occupations except for Reinforcing Iron and Rebar Workers have median wages higher than the regional living wage as denoted via the gray shading in Exhibit 4.

-Exhibit 3.
-Energy, Construction and Utilities Middle-Skill Jobs with Entry-Level Wages Below the California Family Needs Calculator in Orange County: Labor Market Demand vs. Program Supply
+Exhibit 3: Energy, Construction, and Utilities Middle-Skill Jobs in Orange County with Entry-Level Wages Below the Regional Living Wage

-(Please note: N/A indicates that no community college program reported awards for this occupation or no community college program is available for this occupation.)
+(Please note: indicates that the occupation has an oversupply of labor, ^ indicates that this occupation's demand has been met, and N/A indicates that no community college program reported awards for this occupation or no community college program is available for this occupation.)